-This description of Mary, Sister of Lazarus is from Easton's Bible Study.
+This description of Mary, Sister of Martha and Lazarus is from Easton's Bible Study.

 Nothing is known of her subsequent history.
 It would appear from this act of Mary's, and from the circumstance that they possessed a family vault (John 11:38), and that a large number of Jews from Jerusalem came to condole with them on the death of Lazarus (John 11:19), that this family at Bethany belonged to the wealthier class of the people.